Vek17/TabletopTweaks-Base/README.md

 * Shaman
     * Ameliorating Hex
         * Ameliorating Hex no longer grants complete immunity to effects and instead suppresses correctly.

+* Skald
+    * Spell Kenning has been added.

 * Slayer
     * Trapfinding